hj151mids/aipi_531_group_c/README.md

 ## Model Building

 We used the source code from Xinxin where they implemented the joint training of supervised learning and SNQN reinforcement learning loss on the replay buffer.
 We added a dense layer `output_phi` to calculate the score of an item at the end of the GRU4Rec path.
 We also added another dense layer to embed the one-hot encoded item features.
 To calculate the `output_phi_prime` score based on item features, we concatnated the bias with the product of matrix multiplication of feature embeddings and hidden state.
 We then multiply each score by their weight and sum up to get our mixed score `output2`, which is phi tilda in the chart below.
-The general structure of the part that we implemented resembles the HRNN model proposed by Ma.
+The modified structure of our model resembles the HRNN model proposed by Ma.

 ## Model Results and Performance Evaluation
 We used normalized discounted hit ratio (hr) and cumulative gain (ndcg) as our performance evaluation metrics.

-The quality of the recommendation list is evaluated by ndcg@10, which assigns higher scores to items that are ranked higher in the top-10 positions of the list.

-hr@10 evaluates if the model-generated recommendation list has the ground-truth item in its top-10 positions.
+The quality of the recommendation list is evaluated by ndcg@10, which assigns higher scores to items that are ranked higher in the top-10 positions of the list. hr@10 evaluates if the model-generated recommendation list has the ground-truth item in its top-10 positions.

 Here are the result table for the four RL based models that we trained in 1 epoch: